School quality, mortgage rates affect corporate headquarters relocation efforts, Northwest Arkansas Council told

-BENTONVILLE -- The quality of the region's schools and the quality of life in Northwest Arkansas helps to recruit and move talent to expanding company headquarters here, the Northwest Arkansas Council was told Tuesday.
+BENTONVILLE -- The quality of the region's schools and the quality of life in Northwest Arkansas help to recruit and move talent to the expanding headquarters of companies in the region, the Northwest Arkansas Council was told Tuesday.

 Both Cindi Marsiglio, vice president for corporate real estate for Walmart, and Jane Duke, vice president and associate general counsel for Tyson Foods, praised local schools, both public and private.